-An executor may 'renounce probate' if he does not want the job.
-He or she does not have to give a reason.
+An executor may 'renounce probate' if they do not want the job.
+They do not have to give a reason.
 It happens rarely but true reasons may include:

-If he or she renounces, the remaining executors may act without him or her or invite some else to join them as an executor.
+If they renounce probate, the remaining executors may act without them or invite some else to join them as an executor.
 It is possible to name a replacement executor in your Will in case one of the executors cannot act.

 If your Will creates no trust, when the assets have been distributed, the executors retire from their duty.
 If there is a trust, they are likely to become trustees and operate the trust.
 They may continue to do so for many years.

 Alternatively, you can name one or more different people as trustees in your Will.
 Those people will take over by arrangement with the executors.
 This happens rarely.
-As a result, if one trustee is a solicitor, he will act as his own client in instructing his firm to undertake the trust work.
+As a result, if one trustee is a solicitor, they will act as their own client in instructing their firm to undertake the trust work.
 This is very profitable and low risk to a law firm.
 Unless something goes very wrong, the beneficiaries never know much about the management of the winding up or the later management of the trust.

 If you want to appoint a solicitor or accountant as a trustee, you should therefore also appoint two independent-minded relatives or friends to work with him.